caltechlibrary/dataset-instruction/00-intro-json-apis.md

 By combining these elements you can generate complex data structures that both humans and machines can easily read.
 Now we're going to take a look at the results from a web API.
-We're going to use two command line tools:

-- `curl`: a Unix command for transferring data from or to an Internet server without human interaction.
-We will use `curl` to retrieve data from APIs.
+We're going to use `curl`, a Unix command for transferring data from or to an Internet server without human interaction.

 # Using an API via a DOI